 The student is responsible to see that all courses are taken according to the program requirements laid out for his program of study and that all degree requirements are met.
-An academic advisor is available to provide guidance concerning the student's academic program and to verify the accuracy of the course selections, but the ultimate responsibility for knowing program requirements and proceeding to satisfy these requirements in an orderly and timely manner is the student's.
+An academic advisor is available to provide guidance concerning the student's academic program and to verify the accuracy of the course selections.
+However, the ultimate responsibility for knowing program requirements and satisfying these requirements in an orderly and timely manner is the student's.